Birth Control Coverage: FAQ

 - Which type of birth control might be best for you

 When does this new coverage start?

 Most health insurance plans now cover birth control.
-Plans that existed before the health reform law may be grandfathered in and may not have to offer this coverage if they have not changed a lot.
+Plans that existed before the health reform law may have “grandfathered” status and may not have to offer this coverage.
 Check your policy or call your insurance company for information about your coverage.